yomarguti/codestream/vscode/docs/dev.md

 1. Get MongoDB Compass: https://www.mongodb.com/products/compass
 2. Point it to pd-api.codestream.us:27017
-3. To see the most recent database entries: OPTIONS -> Sort, enter "{createdAt : -1}"
+3. To see the most recent database entries: OPTIONS -> Sort, enter `{createdAt : -1}`

 ### New to VSCode example: debugging agent startup code (Novice)